sunnybutrainy/sunnybutrainy/Schedule.md

-Aug 23    Download and Install all necessary components  :o:
+Aug 23:o:Download and Install all necessary components
 Aug 24
 <!---
 sunnybutrainy/sunnybutrainy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.